rayxke/kiritos-classroom/site/content/sks/spring2023/english-research/portfolio.md

 Me: But Teacher I submitted my portfolio why is my grade so low?

 Teacher: Did you submit a *complete* research portfolio with references and proper summarization?
-Were citations in MLA format?
+Were citations in the format specified by your teacher?
 Was it submitted on time?